Diners Club International: MasterCard alliance

 In 2004, Diners Club announced an agreement with Mastercard.
 Since 2004, all Diners Club cards issued in the United States and Canada (by Citibank until 2009, by BMO since) feature a Mastercard logo and 16-digit account number on the front and can be used wherever Mastercard is accepted.
 They are processed through the Mastercard network.

-As of October 2023, BMO is not accepting new applications for Diners Club cards, as improvements are being made to the application process, while existing card members continue to be served.

 Initially, cards from other countries continued to bear a 14-digit account number on the front, with the Mastercard logo on the back.
 However, since the takeover of Diners Club International by Discover Financial Services, international cards have had the Discover logo on the back and the Diners Club International network is part of the Discover network.
 Since then, the only connection between Diners Club in North America and Diners Club International is BMO's continuous licensed use of the Diners Club brands, including Carte Blanche, on Mastercard credit cards.